-- Kodesh courses may not be dropped after the start of a semester without written approval of the Executive Dean/Menaheles and proof of extreme circumstances. - Once registration is locked on Populi (Kodesh courses are locked the day before the semester starts; general studies courses are locked the day after the add/drop deadline noted on the Academic Calendar), a Request to Drop Kodesh or General Studies Course form must be submitted.
-The form is available on the institutional website. - General studies courses dropped before the deadline to drop without a W as designated on the Academic Calendar will not show on transcripts. - General studies courses dropped before the deadline to drop without an F as designated on the Academic Calendar will show as a W on transcripts. - After that drop deadline designed on the Academic Calendar, a student must complete the course or receive a grade of F. - Dropping a course due to health reasons requires documentation and must be approved by the Executive Dean/Menaheles and/or Academic Dean and will have no academic or financial penalty. - Students who stop attending a course without following the correct procedure will receive a grade of F for the course.

-For courses being completed under partnership agreements with other institutions, a student must follow the add/drop policies of the other institution, as well as complete the appropriate paperwork with the Registrar.
+- Kodesh courses may not be dropped after the start of a semester without written approval of the Executive Dean/Menaheles. - Once registration is locked on Populi (Kodesh courses are locked the day before the semester starts; general studies courses are locked the day after the add/drop deadline noted on the Academic Calendar), a Request to Drop a General Studies Course form must be submitted. - Courses dropped before the deadline to drop without a W as designated on the Academic Calendar will not show on transcripts. - Courses dropped before the deadline to drop without an F as designated on the Academic Calendar will show as a W on transcripts. - After that final drop deadline designated on the Academic Calendar, a student must complete the course or receive a grade of F. - Dropping a course due to health reasons requires documentation and must be approved by the Executive Dean/Menaheles and/or Academic Dean and will have no academic or financial penalty. - Students who stop attending a course without following the correct procedure will receive a grade of F for the course. - For courses being completed under partnership agreements with other institutions, a student must follow the add/drop policies of the other institution, as well as complete the appropriate paperwork with the Registrar.
 A student may not add or drop such courses directly through the partner institution.